bcit-ci/CodeIgniter/user_guide_src/source/libraries/migration.rst

 	.. php:method:: latest()

-		:returns:	current version string on success, FALSE on failure
+		:returns:	Current version string on success, FALSE on failure
 		:rtype:	mixed

 		This works much the same way as ``current()`` but instead of looking for